Long thin covers and nuclear dimension

 \begin{Rmk} Note that the value $\Staircase{\Lo}{\Binu} (\Po) (x)$, defined in Lemma~\ref{lem:Lipschitz-alpha-staircase} above, depends only on the values of $f$ in the set $\alpha_{\Lo^{\Binu}} (x)$. \end{Rmk}

 We now list a number of equivalent characterizations of the asymptotic dimension of the orbit coarse structure.
 Those are used later in the paper, and also provide some motivation for similar characterizations of the long thin covering dimension in Section~\ref{sec:LTC}.
-The labels (Lo), (Bo), (Ca), (Mu), (Mu$^+$), (Su), (In), and (Un) in the statement stand for, respectively, ``long'', ``bounded'', ``cardinality'', ``multiplicity'', ``multiplicity (strengthened)'', ``support'', ``invariant'', and ``partition of unity''.
+The labels (Lo), (Mu), (Bo), (Mu$^+$), (Ca), (Se), (Su), (In), and (Un) in the statement stand for, respectively, ``long'', ``multiplicity'', ``bounded'', ``multiplicity (strengthened)'', ``cardinality'', ``separated'', ``support'', ``invariant'', and ``partition of unity''.

 {

 \begin{Prop} Let $\alpha \colon G \curvearrowright X$ be an action of a discrete group on a locally compact Hausdorff space.
 Let $d$ be a natural number.
 Then the following are equivalent: { \newcounter{thmenumi} {\theThm(\arabic{thmenumi})} \begin{enumerate} \item \refstepcounter{thmenumi} We have $\asdim(X, \Enseco_\alpha) \leq d$.